MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 - The effect of applying the address-of operator (**&**) to that object.
 The address-of operator always supplies the base address of the object.

 - The effect of explicitly converting the pointer obtained using the address-of operator to the base-class type `A`.
-Coercing the address of the object to type `A*` does not always provide the compiler with enough information as to which subobject of type `A` to select; in this case, two subobjects exist.
+Coercing the address of the object to type `A*` doesn't always provide the compiler with enough information as to which subobject of type `A` to select; in this case, two subobjects exist.

 :::image type="complex" source="../cpp/media/vc38xt1.gif" alt-text="Diagram showing ambiguous conversion of pointers to base classes.":::
 The diagram first shows the inheritance hierarchy: A is the base class.
 B and C inherit from A. D inherits from B and C. Then, the memory layout is shown for object D. There are three subobjects in D: B, which includes subobject A; C, which includes a subobject A. The code & d points to the A in subobject B. The code ( * A ) & d points to both subobject B and the A in subobject C.
 :::image-end:::
 *Ambiguous conversion of pointers to base classes*

-The conversion to type `A*` (pointer to `A`) is ambiguous because there is no way to discern which subobject of type `A` is the correct one.
+The conversion to type `A*` (pointer to `A`) is ambiguous because there's no way to discern which subobject of type `A` is the correct one.
 You can avoid the ambiguity by explicitly specifying which subobject you mean to use, as follows:

 ```cpp
 (A *)(B *)&d       // Use B subobject.